There is no cost for classes, events and retreats at IMC. Donations are welcome. No pre-registration is required unless otherwise stated.

 - Sundays 1:00-3:30: Sept 24, Oct 8, Nov 5, Dec 3, Jan 7, Feb 4, March 4, April 8, May 6

 - Saturday: June 23 9:30 to 4:30 Concluding Daylong Retreat at IRC, Scotts Valley

 TAUGHT BY CHRIS CLIFFORD AND SENIOR IMC STUDENTS.

-- 2-1/2 hour monthly group meetings that include teachings, meditation, and discussions.
+- 2-1/2 hour monthly meetings that include teachings, meditation, and discussions.